How to Trademark a Business Name

 How important is it to register a trademark?
 Ask the U.S. government.

-On May 29th, 2020 Netflix premiered Space Force, a comedy series starring Steve Carrell.
+On May 29th, 2020 Netflix premiered Space Force, a comedy series starring Steve Carell.
 The show is a satirical take on a workplace that is tasked with establishing a sixth branch of the United States Armed Force.

 Netflix releases dozens of shows every year, what’s the big deal about this one?